-KSC-BC-2020-06 9 17 March 2023 relevant to the analysis of the risk of Mr Selimi committing further crimes.33 In light of those, the Panel considers that no new circumstances have arisen since the last detention review that would justify a different finding in respect of this matter.
+KSC-BC-2020-06 8 17 May 2023 PUBLIC Date original: 17/05/2023 09:07:00 Date public redacted version: 22/05/2023 17:57:00 25.
+The Panel recalls its finding in the Eighth Detention Decision that the risk of Mr Selimi committing further crimes continues to exist.31 The Panel finds that the same factors that were taken into account in relation to the risk of obstruction are relevant to the analysis of the risk of Mr Selimi committing further crimes.32 In light of those, the Panel considers that no new circumstances have arisen since the last detention review that would justify a different finding in respect of this matter.

-30. The Panel highlights the fact that the trial in this case will begin in approximately three weeks, that the identities of sensitive witnesses have been disclosed to the Selimi Defence, and that any risk of the further commission of crimes must be avoided 31.
-The Panel considers that, taking all factors together, there continues to be a risk that Mr Selimi will commit further crimes as set out in Article 41(6)(b)(iii) 3.
-Conclusion 32.
+26. The Panel highlights the fact that the trial in this case has commenced, that the identities of sensitive witnesses have been disclosed to the Selimi Defence, and that any risk of the further commission of crimes must be avoided.
+27. The Panel considers that, taking all factors together, there continues to be a risk that Mr Selimi will commit further crimes as set out in Article 41(6)(b)(iii) 3.
+Conclusion 28.
 The Panel concludes that at this time there continues to be insufficient information before it justifying a finding that Mr Selimi may abscond from justice.
 However, the Panel is satisfied, based on the relevant standard, that there is a risk that Mr Selimi will obstruct the progress of SC proceedings or commit further crimes against those perceived as being opposed to the KLA, including witnesses who have provided or could provide evidence in the case and/or are due to appear before the SC.
 The Panel will assess below whether these risks can be adequately addressed by any conditions for his release.